Vishnu1837/Face-Recognition-Attendance-system/README.md

 - After training is complete, a camera window will pop up for testing.
 Use this to verify the model's recognition performance.

 ### 5. Run the Attendance App
 - To track attendance, open and run `attendance_app.py`.

+### Note
+- Incase if you want to delete attendance log there is a python file called `DatabaseManipulation.py` which if you run will completely clear all the values in the table `attendancelog`

 ---

-Enjoy using the ML-based attendance system!